MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 When asked for credentials, provide your Azure AD Global Administrator credentials to register an application in Azure.

-Once the application is registered another popup will ask for Exchange Online Administrator credentials to create an application access policy.
+Once the application is registered, another popup will ask for Exchange Online Administrator credentials to create an application access policy.

 After successful application registration your script output should look like this:

 ![PowerShell script output image](media/install-mim-service-portal-aadp/ps1.png)

-There is a 30 second delay after the application is registered and a browser window is opened to avoid replication issues.
+There is a 30-second delay after the application is registered and a browser window is opened to avoid replication issues.
 Provide your Azure AD Tenant Administrator credentials and accept a request to grant your application access to the MIM Service mailbox.
 The popup window should look like this:

 ![Admin consent screen image](media/install-mim-service-portal-aadp/ps2.png)

-After you click Accept button you will be redirected to https://admin.office.com.
+After you click Accept button, you will be redirected to https://admin.office.com.
 You can close the browser window and check the script output.
 It should look like this:

 ![PowerShell script output image 2](media/install-mim-service-portal-aadp/ps3.png)

-Copy ApplicationId, TenantId and ClientSecret values as they will be needed by the MIM Service and Portal installer.
+Copy ApplicationId, TenantId, and ClientSecret values as they will be needed by the MIM Service and Portal installer.

 ## Deploying MIM Service and Portal

 ### Common deployment steps

-1. Create a temporary directory to keep installer logs in, e.g. c:\miminstall.
+1. Create a temporary directory to keep installer logs in, for example, c:\miminstall.
 1. Start elevated command prompt, navigate to MIM Service installer binaries folder and run
    ```cmd
    msiexec /i "Service and Portal.msi" /lvxi* c:\miminstall\log.txt